About ICBC

 ICBC's ASL interpretation pilot

-We're introducing a pilot project that offers free American Sign Language (ASL) interpretation services at five ICBC driver licensing offices.
+We're introducing a pilot project that offers free American Sign Language (ASL) interpretation services at all ICBC driver licensing offices.

 Locations offering ASL interpretation

-Starting January 5, 2026, Deaf and Hard of Hearing customers can quickly access ASL interpretation from Convo Access at the following driver licensing offices:
+Deaf and Hard of Hearing customers can quickly access ASL interpretation from Convo Access at all ICBC driver licensing offices.

 How to use Convo Access